khalid050/Boston_Schools/README.md

 # Boston Schools
 ### Question:
-### How do schools in Boston perform relative to other schools in MA
+### How do schools in Boston perform relative to other schools in MA?